- Normal precautions

 - Don’t carry your passport unless absolutely necessary and leave a copy of your passport (and travel and insurance documents) with family or friends at home.

 If you’re a victim of a crime while in Azerbaijan, report it to the local police immediately.
-You can contact us at the Irish Embassy in Ankara if you need help.
+You can contact us at in the Embassy of Ireland in Ankara if you need help.

 If you’re planning to drive in Azerbaijan, you should take care, especially if driving at night.
-Driving conditions are stressful and often confusing and the standard of driving is poor with many traffic accidents.
 Roads tend to be badly lit and of poor quality and many cars are poorly maintained.
 If you want to drive, bring your international driving licence and make sure you have adequate and appropriate insurance.

 Hiring a vehicle